cjcrosley/virtual-futures-project/README.md

 ### Overview

 The goal of this model is to use the visual language of 3-D modeling to design and illustrate alternate future scenarios and interventions for social, economic, and environmental transformations.
-Traditional modeling techniques would require hours or days to model and evaluate each iteration in the design process.
-By using Grasshopper for Rhino, these iterations take minutes and evaluation and analysis can become an integral part of the design process.
+Traditional design process modeling techniques would require hours or days to model and evaluate alternative form and pattern iterations.
+However, by using Grasshopper for Rhino, such iterations take only minutes to create; enabling their evaluation to become an integral part of the design process.

-Grasshopper also provides the ability to access and manipulate data in a way that would be impossible traditionally.
-For example, Grasshopper can be used to calculate the required height of each building in the community given a target density and a priority weight for each urban block.
-This would be impossible to do by hand and would require iteration and subjective guesswork to come close.
-The task takes less than 1 second in Grasshopper.
+Moreover, Grasshopper provides the ability to access and manipulate data in a way that would be impossible traditionally.
+For example, Grasshopper can be used to calculate the required height of each building in a community given a target density and a priority weight for each urban block.
+This would be difficult, if not impossible, to do by hand and would require subjective guesswork to come close to a dependable predictive value.
+Such tasks take less than 1 second in Grasshopper.

 ### Outline

-This paper will break down and explain the logical steps and processes used in building a fractal urban community in grasshopper.
+This paper will explain the logical steps and processes used in building a fractal urban community in grasshopper.

 >The Grasshopper model in its entirety.